purduesigbots/pros-docs/v5/api/c/imu.rst

 Calibrate IMU.

-This takes approximately 2 seconds, and is a non-blocking operation.
+This takes approximately 2 seconds, and is a blocking operation until the imu status flag is set correctly.

 This function uses the following values of ``errno`` when an error state is reached: